 Department Rules for Transferring Credit

-- Petition in advance for approval for the courses you want to transfer (petition forms will be available in the CS main office)
+- Petition in advance for pre-approval of the courses you wish to transfer (petition forms are available in the Engineering Department office)

-- You must earn the equivalent of a B or better to earn transfer credit for CS courses
+- You must earn the equivalent of a B or better to earn transfer credit for Engineering courses

-For further advice, contact Professor Melissa O'Neill (email@example.com), a member of the Study Abroad Committee.
+For further advice, contact Professor Anthony Bright (email@example.com), a member of the Study Abroad Committee.

-Example Plan for Study Abroad During Junior Year
+Example Plan for Studying Abroad Fall of Junior Year

 |Chem 21 and 25||4||Chem 22 and 26||4|